CongducPham/LowCostLoRaGw/README.md

 Connect a radio module to Raspberry
 ===================================

 You have to connect a LoRa radio module to the Raspberry's GPIO header.
 Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS).

-Of course you also need to provide the power (3.3v) to the radio module.
+			 RPI      			Radio module
+			 GND pin 25----------GND   (ground in)
+			 3V3 pin 17----------3.3V  (3.3V in)
+		  CS/CE0 pin 24----------NSS   (CS chip select in) SCK pin 23----------SCK   (SPI clock in)
+			MOSI pin 19----------MOSI  (SPI Data in)
+			MISO pin 21----------MISO  (SPI Data out)

 You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials).

 Compiling the low-level gateway program
 =======================================